slikts/queueable/README.md

 ```

 ### [`Multicast`][multicast]
 The same concept as `Subject` in observables; allows having zero or more subscribers that each receive the pushed values.
 The pushed values are discarded if there are no subscribers.
-Uses the `Balancer` adapters internally.
+Uses the `Channel` adapters internally.

 ```js
 import { Multicast } from "queueable";